vdbhanderi/Airport-Management-system/virag_journal.md

 - Weekly Scrum Report
 	- What tasks did I work on / complete?
 		- Design gate maintainance page(enable/disable gate)
-		- Helped in backend - password hashing
+		- Helped in backend and password hashing
 		- Helped in styling.
 	- What am I planning to work on next?
 		- Work on deployment and review all integration.